 The benefits of riding the rails through Europe are well known to backpackers and intrepid travelers alike.
 However, traveling in Europe by car offers benefits that the continent’s fabled railway systems can’t touch.
 Exploring Europe in a rented vehicle allows greater freedom, flexibility, and the chance to stop and go at your own pace and leisure.
 As experienced Euro-trippers who’ve rented cars for many holidays, we’re happy to share some helpful tips and tricks.
-Our essential tips for driving in Europe will help you get the most out of navigating the wonderful world of European mountain passes, narrow backroads and that thrilling autobahn.
+Our essential tips for driving in Europe will help you get the most out of navigating the wonderful world of European mountain passes, narrow backroads and that oh-so-thrilling autobahn.

 The rules for driving in European countries may differ from what you’re used to at home in the United States or Canada.
 But don’t be intimidated.
 Planning road trips and driving on European roads is a fun and fabulous way to explore the countries, sites and attractions in Europe.